 - Simply not knowing the correct way to perform the exercise

-- Trying to impress people with how much you bench
+- Trying to impress the ladies with how much you bench #bruh

-No matter which of these three reasons it is, the bottom line is it’s dangerous and you risk potential injury.
+No matter what the reason, the bottom line is it’s dangerous and you risk potential injury.
 You also short change yourself and your results because when you half-rep, you recruit only half of the muscle fibers.
 If you’re going to take the time to do something, why not do it correctly?

 Technique should always be the primary focus of any lift.
 Using correct form and a full range of motion will: